U.S. Alerts

 Night

-Friday Night: A 50 percent chance of showers and thunderstorms.
-Mostly cloudy, with a low around 65.
-South southeast wind around 5 mph.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+Friday Night: A chance of showers and thunderstorms, then showers likely and possibly a thunderstorm after 2am.
+Mostly cloudy, with a low around 70.
+South southwest wind around 5 mph becoming east southeast in the evening.
+Chance of precipitation is 60%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Chance